-Quick Summary: If you're looking for a dog backpack for hiking trips, the Ruffwear Approach is a great choice.
-It's durable, comfortable for your dog to wear and easy to adjust.
+If you’re looking for a dog backpack for hiking trips, the Ruffwear Approach is a great choice.
+It’s durable, comfortable for your dog to wear and easy to adjust.
 I highly recommend it.

 If the Ruffwear Approach is a little pricey, the Ruffwear Palisades is downright expensive.
 If you’re looking for the best dog backpack for hiking or long trips though – and don’t mind paying extra for it – then it’s difficult to beat.

 What makes the Palisades worth so much more than other dog packs though?
 To start with, the saddle bags can be removed from the pack.
 This is useful when you stop for a break, need to do a water crossing or just want to give your dog a break from a load.
 It’s also a durable pack that’s great for tough environments.

 Like the Approach, the Palisades has a “Y” front chest strap for better weight distribution.
 There’s a padded handle for carrying your pup over obstacles, along with an aluminium V-ring to attach the leash.
 As long as you evenly distribute the weight within the packs, your dog will likely find it comfortable to wear.

 A handy feature of the Palisades is that it comes with two collapsible bottles.
 These can each hold up to a litre of water, so can carry enough fluid to avoid dehydration.
 The zippers also all close towards the back of the dog, which means they won’t be pulled open as he moves through bushes or dense undergrowth.